“Thanks for calling Every Company’s Customer Service. This call could be recorded for quality assurance. Para servicio en español, diga español.”

 Use Video Support to Create a Great Customer Experience

-No matter how friendly the voice on the phone is, sometimes showing is better than telling.
+Video is a powerful way to show a customer how to solve a problem, not just tell them.
 Using video to guide a customer through individual steps can get rid of those awkward pauses after providing instruction over the phone.
 Plus, humans are way better at processing visual information.
 A study by the Social Science Research Network found that 65% of us are visual learners.

 In his book Silent Messages, non-verbal communications expert Albert Mehrabian outlines the following equation: